wso2/docs-choreo-dev/en/docs/administration/configure-a-custom-domain-for-apis.md

 5. You can add the TLS certificates you created for the custom domain.
 Alternatively, you can click the **Let's Encrypt** option to let Choreo generate and manage the certificates for you.
 For this scenario, let's click the **Let's Encrypt** option.

-    !!! info
-        However, we recommend you use **Let's Encrypt** only for testing purposes.

 6. Click **Add** to save the custom domain.

     The **Settings** page displays the custom domain in the **Domains**/**Gateway** sub-tab.